 It’s no longer news that bicycles are making a comeback in the urban mobility space.
 However, traditional bikes surely do not fit into anyone’s vision of the future of urban mobility.
 Among other problems, they could prove quite hard to pedal uphill and offer little to zero protection from the weather or crashes.
 While electric vehicles seamlessly solve the former problem, inventors are still figuring out ways to address the latter.
 Enter the Podbike Frikar e-bike – the true mobility device for the future.

 Design and features

 The Podbike velomobile is a daring attempt to bridge the gap between electric bikes and cars without compromising sustainability.
 The ‘pod’ nomenclature is quite literal as the driver appears to be enclosed in a pod.
 However, the ‘bike’ suffix seems to be slightly off, since the vehicle is a four-wheeler in the real sense.

-Despite the four wheels, Podbike is compact enough to fit into tiny spaces, and it’s just as easy to enter and exit as a regular bike.
+Despite the four wheels, Frikar is compact enough to fit into tiny spaces, and it’s just as easy to enter and exit as a regular bike.
 The vehicle is partly battery-powered and partly human-powered.
-When cycled like a regular bike, Podbike gives you the same light exercise as an electric bike.
+When cycled like a regular bike, Frikar gives you the same light exercise as an electric bike.
 However, there are no gears or greasy chains that could make bikes slightly challenging or unpleasant to ride.

 Effortless parking and low footprint

 With Podbike, you no longer have to settle for a parking space that’s many miles away from your destination.
 Unlike traditional bikes, the Frikar can reverse, and its parking footprint is much lower than any four-wheeler you can find.
 This is owed to the unique parking technology that raises the vehicle and allows it to rest on only the rear wheels.
 According to the manufacturers, eight Frikar e-bikes can fit in a single car parking space!